-Strengthened by its French industrial heritage, the PSA Group has since its very beginnings contributed to the history of the automotive world through its three car brands: Peugeot, Citroën, and DS.
+Strengthened by its French industrial heritage, Groupe PSA has since its very beginnings contributed to the history of the automotive world through its three car brands: Peugeot, Citroën, and DS.
 With its worldwide presence, the Group today is addressing the profound transformations under way in the sector with ambition, vitality and efficiency.

 The Group's roots

 Two car manufacturers emblematic of French industrial know-how are at the root of the Groupe PSA: Peugeot, one of the first companies to produce and sell petrol cars at the end of the 19th century, and Citroën, whose avant-garde technologies in design and industrial processes revolutionised the automotive world from the beginning of the 20th century.

 The Peugeot company starts out in the metal industry 1810